 by Alias (usa.autodesk.com) or ATI (www.amd.com) or AMD (www.amd.com) or Tanuki Software (www.tanukisoftware.com) or uptime software inc or Promise or ATi (www.amd.com).

 There is no description of the program.
 The program is not visible.
 Wrapper.exe is not a Windows core file.
-The process uses ports to connect to a LAN or the Internet.
-Therefore the technical security rating is 68% dangerous, however also read the users reviews.
+The process uses ports to connect to or from a LAN or the Internet.
+Therefore the technical security rating is 68% dangerous, however you should also read the user reviews.